rfmeng/rfmeng.github.io/markdown/FRM II - Credit Risk Measurement and Management.md

 #### Sovereign Country Risk
 ##### Sovereign Debt
 ###### Foreign Currency Defaults
-it is more likely to default on bank debt than official debt Latin American accounts for a large part for soverign default local currency defaults: the speedier restructure than break the international law tradeoff between inflation and default
+It is more likely to default on bank debt than official debt, from history.
+Latin American accounts for a large part for soverign default.
+Countries have shifted more towards local currency defaults, under domestic law, because of the speedier restructure than break the international law.
+Tradeoff between inflation (print more money to pay the debt) and default.
 ###### Consequence of Sovereign Default Risk
 reputation, capital market, real output, political instability, trade retaliation